dpivac1/PyVPR_ETF2022/README.md

 2. In PyVPR_ETF2022/projects terminal run:
 	$ python3 tablice_out.py

 This project was realized as part of Telecommunications Software Engineering course on Master's studies at University of Sarajevo, Faculty of Electrical Engineering, Department of Telecommunications in the 2021/2022. school year.
-Students that worked on this project are: Kemal Drnda, Merima Fehrić, Elma Kevilj, Tamara Markešić, Džana Pivač and Neira Dizdarević.
+Students that worked on this project are: Kemal Drnda, Merima Fehrić, Elma Kevilj, Tamara Markešić, Džana Pivač and Neira Dizdarević, alongside supervisor professor doc.dr Darijo Raca.